rjkviegas/skills-workshops/week-2/making_code_simpler_through_polymorphism/README.md

 You job is to simplify the code by making it polymorphic.

 There are two feature tests to help you refactor the code.
-To simplify the refactoring, unit tests have been omitted.
-Depending on the changes you make, you may be able to leave the feature tests unchanged, or yu may need to change them slightly.
+To make the refactoring easier, there are no unit tests.
+Depending on the changes you make, you may be able to leave the feature tests unchanged, or you may need to change them slightly.

 ## Setup

 ### Install the dependencies

 ```
-cd this/directory
+cd to/this/directory
 bundle install
 ```